- This event has passed.

 September 14, 2019 @ 9:30 am - 1:30 pm

 Each year, the trash tallies grow as more and more volunteers show up and cover more and more areas along the Spokane River shoreline.
 A growing list of groups and organizations – like high schools, churches, whitewater groups, service clubs and others – sign up too.
 The Clean-Up is a great way to give back to the community and beautify the river.

 Whether you’re a first-timer or an experienced picker-upper, you’re invited to join the fun.
 This year’s event is planned to cover locations from Spokane Valley, to the University District, and all the way to the Downtown River Gorge area around Peaceful Valley, High Bridge Park, and People’s Park.

-This September, The Lands Council is hosting the 15th Annual Spokane River Clean-Up on September 15th at 9:00 am.
+The Lands Council is hosting the 16th Annual Spokane River Clean-Up on September 14th at 9:00 am.
 We will cover locations in Spokane Valley, the University District, the Downtown River Gorge area, and Riverside State Park.